 Collegiate ECHO - Winning Faculty Advisors' Guide

 We have developed the following guidelines to help professors prepare teams to enter Marketing EDGE's Collegiate ECHO Challenge.
-The Collegiate ECHO Challenge provides students with real-world opportunities to prepare a comprehensive Integrated Marketing Communications proposal, slide presentation and video ad for customers like the 2013-2014 client, Domino’s.
+The Collegiate ECHO Challenge provides students with real-world opportunities to prepare a comprehensive Integrated Marketing Communications proposal, and slide or video presentation for a client.

 Like most educators, we strive to develop class projects that are timely, relevant and engaging, requiring students to think critically and creatively while applying the marketing theories they learned in their marketing course work.
 Today, if students want to land jobs with above normal starting salaries, they must be prepared to hit the ground running to meet business challenges.
 We have found the Collegiate ECHO Challenge to be invaluable in preparing our students for the real world.